Why Meditating Isn’t as Hard as You May Think.

 My Experience with Meditation

 While I can’t say that I formally meditate every day, I do try to begin the day by quietening my overactive mind in one way or another.
 By doing this, I’ve noticed a big difference in my overall mindset and to some degree in the way I’m able to handle stressful situations.
 I’ve still got a long way to go though and would like to have a more regular practice that I could rely on to help quiet my brain more and to help me sleep through the night.
 That’s why I’m starting my own meditation experiment and will be sharing what I learn with you along the way.
-Integrated Living is recognizing that our nutrition, health and wellness is all connected, and from what I’ve seen so far, I believe that meditation is a key component of that.
+Real health is recognizing that our nutrition, health and wellness are all connected, and from what I’ve seen so far, I believe that meditation is a key component of that.
 I hope what I find benefits us all.

 Lean on Your Community